WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 Save your code and run it.
 Hopefully you saw the second hand move round by 45 degrees, so it's now pointing between the 4 and 5.

-Delete the last line you just added.
+Delete the last line you just added as we don't need it.

 Now we're going to make a forever loop and get the second hand to move round the clock by turning it to the right a set number of degrees, then waiting one second.
 Here is the code: